 Top Tips for Rigging Your Own Kayak

 We love our social media fans!
-A couple of them generously offered their top tips for rigging your own kayak for fishing.
+A few of them generously offered their top tips for rigging your own kayak for fishing.
 Take a look at their advice…

 Terrell’s Top 3 Tips for Rigging Your Own Kayak